anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-01.md

 ```
 Explore the repo really quick.

-## 3. Layout of the Terraform root directory
+## 3. Familiarize yourself with the layout of the Terraform root directory
 ```
 THIS IS FYI - DO NOT EXECUTE ~/apache-hudi-gcp-lab/00-provisioning-automation